refaktor/MTL/README.md

 *!THIS IS WORK IN PROGRESS!*

 Simple bash based backend for notes/todos.
-Imagine it as very dumb git (in it's best possible sense) :).
+Imagine it as a very dumb Git (in it's best possible sense) :).

 ##Core goals / ideas